AnyFetch/anyfetch-provider.js/README.md

 #### Configuring Mongo and Redis
 By default, the lib will read values from `process.env.MONGO_URL` and `process.env.REDIS_URL` to connect to external services.
-You can override this behavior using `config.redisUrl` and `config.MongoUrl`.
+You can override this behavior using `config.redisUrl` and `config.mongoUrl`.